danog/toncontest/wallet/README.md

 ## Testing

 The `test.sh` script contains a full set of commands to test every fift script.
-You might want to run each command inside `test.sh` separately (there are also multiple comments explaining what each line does in detail), or run `./test.sh | less` to be able to better review the output of each command.
+You might want to run each command inside `test.sh` separately (there are also multiple comments explaining what each line does in detail).

 What follows is a line-by-line description of the actions in `test.sh`.